Thw wife of a Green Beret writes here of a funeral she went to for a fellow Green Beret who was killed in combat.

 “Some trust in chariots and some in horses, but we trust in the name of the Lord our God.”
 (Psalm 20:7)

 (As someone who spent two decades on active duty, I emphathize with her on this Memorial Day.
-As a teenager, growing up in the Philippines, I went to the military cemetery in Manila every Memorial Day to remember my uncle [whom I am named after] who was killed at age 18 in the Pacific theater during WW2; his Grumman TBF Avenger was shot down.)
+As a teenager growing up in the Philippines, I went to the U.S. military cemetery in Manila every Memorial Day to remember my uncle [whom I am named after] who was killed at age 18 in the Atantic theater during WW2; his Grumman TBF Avenger was shot down.
+He was an Aviation Machinist’s Mate Second Class and reported missing and ultimately declared dead on 22 October 1943.)

 Greater love has no one than this, that he lay down his life for his friends.”
 (John 15:13)